hdewit2/hdewit2.github.io/mtdna/_posts/2024-04-04-H-discovery-project.md

 ## Leaving a Project

-At any stage you can leave these Projects by visiting your [Project Preferences](https://www.familytreedna.com/my/project-preferences), locating the Project and clicking on the trash can/rubbish bin icon.
+At any stage you can leave these Projects by visiting your [Project Preferences](https://www.familytreedna.com/my/project-preferences) page, locating the Project and clicking on the trash can/rubbish bin icon.